Hillario/vilcom-assets/README.md

 - Track equipment repairs and maintenance activities.

 ## Contributing
-Contributions to the Vilcom Assets Information Management System are welcome!
+Contributions to the VILCOM STAFF PORTAL are welcome!
 If you'd like to contribute, please follow these steps:
 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/new-feature`
 3. Make your changes and commit them: `git commit -m 'Add new feature'`